just-buildsystem/justbuild/doc/concepts/symlinks.md

 ### Non-upwards relative symlinks as first-class objects

-Finally, a restricted form of symlinks, more precisely *relative* *non-upwards symbolic links*, exist as first-class objects.
+A restricted form of symlinks, more precisely *relative* *non-upwards symbolic links*, exist as first-class objects.
 That is, a new artifact type (besides blobs and trees) for relative non-upwards symbolic links has been introduced.
 Like any other artifact,